klyw1998/LiangyaweiKuang/courses.md

 ~~__IP__: in plan;~~

-#### I Finished 40 credits officially in the first one and a half years during my MPhil :)))  🖖
+#### I Finished 40 credits officially in the first one and a half years during my MPhil🖖
-#### Most Courses I learned are based on my interests as a high GPA with carefully selected courses is not needed for a postgraduate researcher  ❤️
+#### Most courses I learned are based on my interests as a high GPA via carefully selected courses is not needed for a postgraduate researcher❤️
-#### Some Courses I learned are to boost my research, some are from my friends' suggestion  🤞
+#### Some courses I learned are to boost my research, some are from my friends' suggestions (usually my friends are researchers)🤞
-#### A few courses I have to self-study via material from other universities, as there is no such related courses in HKUST 😢
+#### A few courses I have to self-study via material from other universities, as there are no such related courses in HKUST😢
-#### And I do not want to take any course in the last semester...Just DO RESEARCH!!!!  ⏰ 🏃‍♂️
+#### I do not want to take any course in the last semester...Just DO RESEARCH!!!!⏰🏃‍♂️
-#### By the way: 🙂
+#### By the way:🙂
 The Minimum Credit Requirement in HKUST is:
 15 credits for MPhil in Robotics and Autonomous Systems
 / 12 credits for PhD in Physics